 - Advertising & Marketing Communications students must obtain academic advisement and the approval of the department Chairperson/Advisor.

-- Advertising & Marketing Communications students are eligible during their 5th, 6th or 7th semesters.
+- Advertising & Marketing Communications students are eligible during their 5th, 6th or 7th semesters (Spring semester only).

 Although the completion of French Language is not required as a pre-requisite before participating in this program, all students must register for a French Language class during their study abroad semester at ISCOM.
 Students will take a placement exam prior to the start of the semester to determine the appropriate French level course.